rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.template.markdown

 $:code:rlmeta-poster-2/src/parser.rlmeta:^  file:^  [^ ]

-It it turn calls the `grammar` rule to parse all grammars in the file:
+It in turn calls the `grammar` rule to parse all grammars in the file:

 $:code:rlmeta-poster-2/src/parser.rlmeta:^  grammar:^  [^ ]